kamarajenne/kamarajenne/README.md

 - 👋 Hi there, I'm Jenne!
 - 🔭 I’m an Data & Analytics Engineer
 - 🌱 I’m passionate about Data and Analytics engineering
-- ⚡ An experienced Analytics Engineer with a proven track record in leveraging cloud platforms (GCP, Azure, AWS) and data tools (Microsoft Fabric, Azure Synapse Analytics, Google BigQuery, Amazon RedShift) to drive data-driven insights.
-Skilled in designing, building, and maintaining scalable data pipelines, ETL processes, and data warehouses.
-Proficient in data analysis, and visualization techniques.
-Passionate about transforming raw data into actionable intelligence to support business decision-making.
+- ⚡ An experienced analytics engineer proficient in Microsoft Fabric, Google BigQuery, and major cloud platforms (GCP, Azure, AWS).
+Skilled in designing data pipelines, ETL processes, and data warehouses for actionable insights.
+Passionate about transforming raw data into valuable business intelligence.
 - 😄 Aside building robust scalable arcitectures, I enjoy playing tennis and trying out new cuisines (food makes me happy😄), I also love to keep up-to-date with the latest fashon blogs online.
 - 👯 I am always excited about networking and meeting new people.
 - 📫 You can reach out to me via LinkedIn or Email: jennekamara3@gmail.com